 Please do not park in the school/church parking lot all day.
 Any other use of the lot except for dropping off and picking up children must be cleared with the school office.
 The school and church will enforce towing of vehicles parked in the lot without authorization.

 C. Arrival

-Our carpool lane drop off will begin promptly at 8:20.
-Please use the following schedule to drop off your child:
+Our carpool lane drop off will begin promptly at 8:30.